Search sheldonbrown.com and sheldonbrown.org

 The recently-introduced (and since discontinued) i-Motion 9-speed hub has been described as a "cannonball" because of its size and weight!
 A version with a carbon fiber shell has been marketed, but the weight of the internal parts still is substantial.
 We now have detailed information on this hub.

-We have only this information on installation of the SRAM 8-speed hub as of yet.
+We have only this information on installation of the G8 8-speed hub as of yet.

 Many Sachs/SRAM hubs have coaster brakes, and these hubs must be lubricated with grease -- often two types of grease: one for the gear mechanism, so it doesn't make the pawls stick; another for the brake parts, to resist heat buildup.